 How do I amend my Business (“DBA”) Certificate?

 If you are amending your certificate to correct an address or other contact information, you may file an Amended Business Certificate.
-The form can be obtained from a legal stationer, such as Sanders, Williamson’s, Sutherland’s, or Blumberg’s or by clicking here.
+Download the Amended Business Certificate form from our Business Center page, or it can be obtained from a legal stationer, such as Sanders, Williamson’s, Sutherland’s, or Blumberg’s.

 Please note: If a partner is being added or withdrawn, the Amendment must be signed by the new partner and at least one or a majority of the members named in the original certificate.